 • Spotlight composers new to the series: She wanted to program composers previously not featured on MusicNOW, and her choices fit that criterion.
 Virtually every composer represented this season will be new to MusicNOW.
 Finding previously unprogrammed talents “was hard because MusicNOW goes back 20 years, so there has been a ton of amazing composers,” she said.
 “But for my first year, I wanted to showcase new people.”

 • Focus on Chicago composers: Mazzoli sought to put an emphasis on Chicago composers: either ones based here or ones with roots in the city.
 The Nov.
-19 program, for example, features three up-and-coming such figures: Drew Baker, Suzanne Farrin and Morgan Krauss.
+19 program, for example, features four up-and-coming such figures: Drew Baker, Suzanne Farrin, Morgan Krauss and Sky Macklay.
 Farrin’s Uscirmi di Braccia, a collection of “songs without words,” is based on sonnets by the Italian Renaissance poet Petrarch.

 • Promote female composers: She also wanted to feature women such as Nicole Lizée, Sky Macklay and Kate Moore, who previously have not had an opportunity to work with a major American symphony orchestra.
 Working with composer Ellen Reid and the Kaufman Music Center, Mazzoli recently established Luna Composition Lab, a mentor program for aspiring female composers ages 13-19.
 In making her selections, Mazzoli teamed with orchestra administrators in terms of managing such logistics as budgeting, personnel and timing.
 “All that had to be worked out with the CSO,” she said, “but artistically, they were very, very open and really supportive.”